irisnet/irishub/docs/features/distribution.md

 1. Set withdraw address

     A delegator may have multiple irishub wallet address.
 Suppose one of the wallets has many iris token and part of these tokens have been delegated to a validator.
-    The delegator may hope the delegation reward can be paid to another wallet, thus the delegator will have explicit idea about how many tokens he/she has earned.
-    However, by default, the reward will be paid to the wallet(marked as `A`) address which send the delegation transaction.
+The delegator may hope the delegation reward can be paid to another wallet, thus the delegator will have explicit idea about how many tokens he/she has earned.However, by default, the reward will be paid to the wallet(marked as `A`) address which send the delegation transaction.
 To set another wallet(marked as `B`) as the paid address, delegator need to send another transaction from wallet `A`.
 The referenced command can be:
     ```bash
     iriscli distribution set-withdraw-addr [address of wallet B] --fee=0.004iris --from=[key name of wallet A] --chain-id=[chain-id]
     ```